Danial-Kord/Cloud-Computing-Project/README.md

 ## Project
-after setting your DB and configs in `the application.properties` you can run the main method in the `CloudComputingFinalProjectApplication` class.
+after setting your DB and configs in the ` src/main/resources/application.properties` you can run the main method in the `CloudComputingFinalProjectApplication` class.

 usage: